MrNonSequitur/schopenhauer/README.txt

 "When all hope is gone, one can still find consolation in reading Schopenhauer.
 No wait, Scnhauer."
 --Steven Kaas

+Probably you need to install Selenium for Python to run this program.
+I could only get it to work in Python 2, because Ubuntu's Selenium package is built for python 2.7 I guess.

-In honor of Protobowl's readme, this readme will also be an incoherent mess.
+In honor of Protobowl's readme, this project's readme will also be an incoherent mess.
+In honor of Protobowl, this project will also be a piece of crap.

 II